Solicitation of Prostitution

-The City of Phoenix City Code criminalizes Solicitation of Prostitution, in § 23-52.
-Typically, this occurs when the defendant offers money or something of value in order for another person to engage in a sex act with them.
+Typically, Solicitation of Prostitution occurs when the defendant offers money or something of value in order for another person to engage in a sex act with them.
 Almost every individual city in Arizona has their own municipal code outlawing Solicitation of Prostitution, and they all typically involve the same elements, and usually carry similar punishments.

-Have you been arrested or suspected of soliciting a prostitute in Phoenix, Tempe, Scottsdale, or another city around Phoenix?
-Contact the Law Offices of David Michael Cantor to speak with a Solicitation defense lawyer if you have been charged with Solicitation of Prostitution.
 Local law enforcement frequently operates solicitation of prostitution stings where they pose as fake prostitutes.
 They also run large prostitution stings during events like the Super Bowl.
 We have dealt with many of these types of cases, and won.
-If you have been busted in a prostitution sting, give us a call for a free legal consultation.
+If you have been arrested in a prostitution sting, give us a call at 602-307-0808 for a free legal consultation.

 Solicitation of Prostitution Penalties

 What is Solicitation of Prostitution?
 Well, per the City of Phoenix Code, Solicitation of Prostitution is a class one (1) misdemeanor offense.
-A first Solicitation of Prostitution violation results in a mandatory minimum of fifteen (15) days in jail, with a maximum of six (6) months in jail.
-In addition, a $2500.00 fine can be imposed along with an 84% surcharge, and up to three (3) years of probation (which can include classes and counseling).
+A first time offense of Solicitation of a Prostitute violation results in a mandatory minimum of fifteen (15) days in jail, with a maximum of six (6) months in jail.
+In addition, a $2,500.00 fine can be imposed along with an 84% surcharge, and up to three (3) years of probation (which can include classes and counseling).